|A Ceremony of Love, Wedding Minister

 always to be each other’s best friends.

-that is so plentiful here by the sea.
-So, may your love touch and enrich all those with whom you come in contact,
+is so plentiful here by the sea.
+So, may your love touch and enrich all those with whom you come in contact, just as

 From A Love Symphony-By Arthur O’Shaughnessy